radgrad/docusaurus2/docs/devops/deployment/heroku.md

 operable program or batch file.
 ```

+## Deployment (and redeployment)

-Once that's done, you can deploy your app using this build pack any time by pushing to heroku with `git push heroku master`
+Once that's done, you can deploy your app any time by pushing your application to heroku with `git push heroku master`
 ```
 PS G:\GitFolder\meteor-application-template-react\app> git push heroku master Enumerating objects: 14730, done.